 To top off this list of winter activities in Zermatt, you should definitely make a stop at the Matterhorn Museum – Zermatlantis.
 This museum provides the history of Zermatt, from its origins as a farming village to its current-day status as a world-renowned Alpine resort.

-You can see a short film about the first ascent, as well as see the broken rope that led to tragedy.
+You can see a short film about the first ascent and see the broken rope that led to tragedy.
 If you are interested in history, you might also find the exhibits of the stone ax from the Neolithic Period (3000-5000 BC) and the remains of the “Söldner” mercenary from around the 16th century worth visiting.

-There are original houses and interiors to be seen, which help illustrate the way Zermatt was a century ago.
-Architecture lovers may also want to note the museum’s own design, which was the work of famous Steiner Sarnen.
+There are original houses and interiors to be seen, which help illustrate how Zermatt was a century ago.
+Architecture lovers may also want to note the museum’s own design, which was the work of the famous Steiner Sarnen.